 Day 6 – Kalasha Valleys – Chitral – Mastuj

 The road between Chitral and Gilgit crosses through the Hindu Kush.
 The mountains get bigger and the road condition deteriorates.
 We take three days to make the journey.
-We break the journey in Mastuj, which is less of a town than a collection of small holdings linked by winding lanes.
+The first night, we break the journey in Mastuj, which is less of a town than a collection of small holdings linked by winding lanes.
 It is a perfect place to do nothing except drink in the views.
-Overnight in Mastuj

 Day 7 – Mastuj – Shandur Pass – Phandur

-We continue our drive through the Hindu Kush, crossing the 3700-metre Shandur Pass, home to the world’s highest polo ground.
+We continue our drive through the Hindu Kush, crossing the 3700 metre Shandur Pass, home to the world’s highest polo ground.
 In the afternoon, we break the journey at Phandur to relax by the lake.
-Overnight in Phandur

 Day 8 – Phandur – Gilgit – Hunza

-The first section will be on the Karakorum highway where we pass the point where the 3 great mountain ranges meet.
+The first section will be on the Karakorum highway where we pass the point were the 3 great mountain ranges meet.
 After passing between the Himalayas, the Karakorum and the Hindu Kush we leave the Karakorum Highway and cross the 4000 metre high Babasur Pass before breaking our journey in Naran in the Kaghan valley.
-Overnight in Naran.